ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Note:**

-- This is the body (and main focus) of the ranking screen.
+- This is the body of the ranking panel.

 ---